petermax2/bsc/README.md

 ## Generating the content ##

 Please note that a LaTeX distribution is required for generating the content as PDF or PostScript file.
-Also the [UseLATEX](https://github.com/kmorel/UseLATEX) CMake module should be installed on your system.
+Also the [UseLATEX](https://github.com/kmorel/UseLATEX) CMake module should be available on your system.

 * Verify the installation of the CMake module `UseLATEX.cmake` (you can simply copy the file into the root directory of the repository)